 Same thing goes for using an immersion blender: pour the ingredients into a jar or glass and submerge the end of the blender into the liquid.
 Blend until you reach the desired consistency of your cold foam.

-Looking for other delicious cold coffee drinks?
+Looking for other delicious coffee drinks?
+Maybe Starbucks copycat recipes?
 Because I got you.
-Check out the links below for some really tasty treats from my blog as well as from other great bloggers.
+Check out the photos and links below for some really tasty treats from my blog as well as from other great bloggers.

 - Cold Brew Iced Mocha from Heartbeet Kitchen

 - Iced White Chocolate Mocha from Bake and Bacon

 - S'mores Iced Coffee from Nutmeg Nanny

 ❓ FAQs/Tips and tricks

 Nope, scroll up to the section called "How to make Irish Cream Cold Foam without a milk frother" to see what your options are.